-- If the user field is not present in another profile and if no element references the user field, the user field is deleted. - If the user field is present in a bin rule, a warning message is displayed. - If some A/V elements already reference the user field, or if the user field is present in the Calcutad Hear Fields list of spath or if the user field is present in the Selected User Fields list of another profile, even if it is not referenced, then, a warning message is displayed.
+- If the user field is not present in another profile and if no element references the user field, the user field is deleted. - If the user field is present in a bin rule, a warning message is displayed. - · If some A/V elements already reference the user field, or if the user field is present in the Selected User Fields list of another profile, even if it is not referenced, then, a warning message is displayed.